Target Hospitality : Form4

 |

-/s/ Heidi D. Lewis, as Attorney-in-Fact on behalf of James B. Archer
+/s/ Heidi D. Lewis, as Attorney-in-Fact on behalf of Eric T. Kalamaras

 |